mpous/node-red.github.io/docs/user-guide/runtime/configuration.md

 httpRoot
 : this sets the root url for both admin and node endpoints.
+It overrides the values set by `httpAdminRoot` and `httpNodeRoot`. httpRoot **DEPRECATED**
+: this sets the root url for both admin and node endpoints.
 It overrides the values set by `httpAdminRoot` and `httpNodeRoot`.
+Usage of this is now deprecated - please use httpAdminRoot and httpNodeRoot explicitly.

 https
 : enables https, with the specified options object, as defined